lochana-b/Agribot/README.md

 # Agribot
-A chatbot to ask anything about agriculture
+A chatbot to ask anything about agriculture.